 Uniform Commercial Code

 Section 1-201 (39) Signed includes any symbol executed or adopted by a party with present intention to authenticate writing…

 Section 3-401 (1) Any writing to be a negotiable instrument within this title must (a) be signed by the maker or drawer; …

 Section 3-401 (2) A signature is made by the use of any name, including any trade or assumed name, upon an instrument, or by word or mark used in lieu of a written signature.

-Section 3-403 (1) A signature may be made by an authorized agent or other representative… No particular form of appointment is necessary to establish such authority…
+According to Section 3-403 (1) A signature may be made by authorized agents or other representatives… No particular form of appointment is necessary to establish such an authority…

 The default username for the CHAX® software is Admin, and the password is Masteradmin (Note: The user name and password are not case sensitive).

-The names entry is case sensitive.
-Enter starting with capital letter.
+The name entry is case sensitive.
+Enter starting with a capital letter.

 This varies, depending on how often you use the software.
 However, we recommend at least once a week, especially before you make any significant system or network changes.